hackersatcambridge/intro-to-programming/README.md

 <!-- /TOC -->

 ## Programming Basics
-Before you get into any of the hands-on material below, I advise you to familiarise yourselves with the concepts we will be making use of in the Workshops.
+Before you get into any of the hands-on material below, I advise you to familiarise yourselves with the concepts we will be making use of in the workshops.

 If you're not familiar with what variables are, how we manipulate data with instructions and most importantly, how functions come into play, please have a read-through of the material covered in the first two sessions of this beginners series: [Introductory Sessions](./intro-sessions/description.md)